Tax & super

 received by your super fund.

 Make sure you have given your tax file number to your super fund

 or you could be paying too much tax.

-your super contributions will be automatically added back into your
+contributions, up to $500, will be automatically added back into

 another when consolidating or switching funds, no additional tax is

 payable.
 Tax may only be payable if you were moving from an untaxed

 fund, such as an older style government fund.

 There are limits on how much you can contribute to super and